spharris/spharris.github.io/_posts/2016-02-14-spring-security.md

 What if you have resources that you don't want to require people to log in for?
 Access for anonymous users can be granted through a two-step process.
 First, you include a special filter, called the [AnonymousAuthenticationFilter](http://docs.spring.io/autorepo/docs/spring-security/4.0.3.RELEASE/apidocs/org/springframework/security/web/authentication/AnonymousAuthenticationFilter.html), in your filter chain.
 This filter, which you put after your standard authentication handling filter (the first step described [above](#create-an-authenticationtoken)), populates the `SecurityContext` with a special `AuthenticationToken`, an `AnonymousAuthenticationToken` if no previous step in the filter chain has populated it.
 The anonymous token has two properties: a `principal` of `anonymousUser` and a single role of `ROLE_ANONYMOUS`.

 During the authorization phase of the request, when it is run through the `SecurityInterceptor` filter, `ROLE_ANONYMOUS` can be checked against the required roles for a particular resource.

+## Summary
+Those are the very basics of request authentication using Spring Security: create a token, authorize the token, populate the `SecurityContext`, and authorize the request.